The Disadvantages of Glass Can be Engineered around — Acrylic’s Fatal Flaws Cannot

 Acrylic Aquariums Have Greater Visible Distortion than Glass Aquariums

 This is for a few reasons.
-First would be from the general clarity and quality of the acrylic used.
+The first would be from the general clarity and quality of the acrylic used.
 Clarity can vary significantly depending on the grade and brand used by the manufacturer, and they might not always be forthcoming because high clarity acrylic aquariums are very expensive.
-It is important to know what particular clarity you are getting from any acrylic aquariums manufacturers and to be sure they are using what they say they are using.
+It is important to know what particular clarity you are getting from any acrylic aquarium manufacturers and to be sure they are using what they say they are using.
 Second, because acrylic aquariums are so flexible the acrylic can bow significantly in the middle of the panel, even a thick panel with quality welds, much more so than glass aquariums.
 This bowing creates visible distortions.
 Larger custom aquariums in particular have to be made of exceedingly thick and expensive acrylic to prevent the acrylic from bowing, sometimes an inch or thicker.
-Often times acrylic this thick is inevitably prone to impurities making it not so clear.
-The third reason is in the general quality of the fabrication.
+Oftentimes acrylic this thick is inevitably prone to impurities making it not so clear.
+The third reason is the general quality of the fabrication.
 Because the strength of an acrylic aquarium heavily relies on the weld rather than the rigidity of the panel itself, a great deal of the strength and potential distortion of the aquarium depends on the quality of the weld.
-It is a crap shoot if you happen to get a perfectly welded acrylic tank or not where you will see these distortions.
+It is a crapshoot if you happen to get a perfectly welded acrylic tank or not where you will see these distortions.
 Human error is an enormous factor, much more so than glass.
-Glass aquariums on the other hand is very rigid and comes from the factory perfectly flat with extremely tight manufacturing tolerances.
+Glass aquariums on the other hand are very rigid and comes from the factory perfectly flat with extremely tight manufacturing tolerances.
 Most of the distortion has more to do with the refractive light coming off the water in the tank (which you will get regardless of which type of material your tank is made of).
-And of course, if ultra-clear is what you are looking for we do offer ultra-clear glass for any panel that is AMAZINGLY clear for an extra charge.
+And of course, if ultra-clear is what you are looking for we do offer ultra-clear glass for any panel that is amazingly clear for an extra charge.
 This has more to do with the clarity than distortion.
 Ultra-clear glass aquariums are made with less iron and therefore are slightly more transparent and clear than standard glass aquariums.